CreateJS/EaselJS/lib/README.md

 # lib directory

-This directory contains a compressed version of the EaselJS library.
+This directory contains compressed versions of the EaselJS library, including the most recent tagged release and the in-progress NEXT release.

-It is recommended that you use this version in almost all cases, unless you need to modify the original code.
-It is much smaller, results in less http requests, and you don't have to worry about the order in which you include the js files.
+Both combined and minified versions of the library are included.
+The former being useful for debugging, and the latter for deployment.

+You can also link to the libraries on the [CreateJS CDN](http://code.createjs.com/), to benefit from faster load times and shared caching across sites.

+# libraries
-easeljs-VERSION.min.js is a single file that contains compacted versions of all of the EaselJS classes (comments and white space stripped) except the contents of easeljs/filters and easeljs/display/MovieClip.
+**easeljs-VERSION.min.js** contains minified versions of all of the EaselJS classes (comments and white space stripped) except the contents of easeljs/filters and easeljs/display/MovieClip.

-movieclip-VERSION.min.js contains a compact version of the MovieClip class.
-This class is not commonly used for hand coded projects so it is packaged separately.
-Its version number is updated with EaselJS's version, but ONLY when the MovieClip class changes.
-For example, if MovieClip is updated when EaselJS is at version 0.5.0, but not when EaselJS is updated to 0.5.1, the minified version of MovieClip will remain at 0.5.0.
+**movieclip-VERSION.min.js** contains a minified version of the MovieClip class.
+This class is not commonly used for hand-coded projects so it is packaged separately.

-You can also gzip the file to further reduce its size (by about 75%).
-Many servers do this automatically.
+# license
+The libraries are ©2010 gskinner.com, inc., and made available under the highly permissive MIT open source software license.
+See the source file header for the full license text.